 Mr. Malliki (interpretation): Thank you, Mr. Speaker.
-I would like to thank the minister for his response.
-Mr. Speaker, I will be presenting a petition that has been signed by a number of my constituents concerning the replacement of the community hall.
-Again, in English. (interpretation ends) Can the minister clarify how his department's capital planning process addressed the issue of municipality assets that are destroyed by fires, storms, or other disasters? (interpretation) Thank you, Mr. Speaker.
+I also thank the minister for his response.
+Mr. Speaker, at an appropriate time, I will be presenting a petition that has been signed by a number of my constituents concerning the replacement of the community hall.

+Switching back to English, (interpretation ends) can the minister clarify how his department's capital planning process addresses the issue of municipal assets that are destroyed by fire, storms, or other disasters? (interpretation) Thank you, Mr. Speaker.

 Hon.
 David Joanasie (interpretation): Thank you, Mr. Speaker.
 I agree with the member.
 We value the municipal assets.
-When they're damaged by fire, or completely destroyed, the community suffers a loss.
-The Community and Government Services uses the capital planning process, for example, in Sanikiluaq, the hamlet office.
-If a hamlet office is built in the community of Sanikiluaq, it would be turned over to the hamlet, and owned and operated by the hamlet.
+When they're damaged by fire or completely destroyed, the community suffers a loss.
+The Department of Community and Government Services uses the capital planning process, for example, in Sanikiluaq, the hamlet office.
+If a hamlet office is built in the community of Sanikiluaq, it would be turned over to the hamlet and owned and operated by the hamlet.

-We did that in 2010.
+We did that in 2010 in Naujaat.
 It cost approximately \$5.9 million at that time.
 Our department turned over the assets to the hamlet and with that, if there is a loss, then they would go through the insurance process.
 We go through NAMIX for insurance and we try to make sure that all assets are properly insured.
 I'm trying to get my message across.
 Thank you, Mr. Speaker.